Gypsy Taub: Personal life

 Taub attended a Montana Rainbow Gathering, where she met Jaymz Smith, who was 20 at the time and came from Jackson, Missouri.
 The two were engaged in Berkeley, California and married via a nude wedding protest at City Hall on December 19, 2013.
 Time magazine later listed the wedding as one of "The 17 Most Intriguing Weddings of All Time".
 Taub and Smith lived in a flat in Berkeley until splitting up in December 2015.

-Taub also had an sporadic relationship with David DePape, who would in 2022 be charged in the attack on Paul Pelosi.
+Taub also had a sporadic relationship with David DePape, who was later charged in the attack on Paul Pelosi in 2022.
 DePape lived with Taub and Smith for some time, and he served as a father figure to Taub's three children.
 He was also a best man at Taub's wedding with Smith.
+Taub attended the first day of DePape's trial, along with her two adult children whom DePape helped raise.

 In 2019, Taub was arrested and charged for attempted child abduction, stalking, and child abuse relating to a 14-year-old boy who had been friends with her son.
 Despite court orders, Taub had sent numerous messages to the boy and attempted to have him run away from his mother, who was seeking a restraining order against Taub.
-In August 2021, Taub was convicted on all charges relating to the case and was sentenced to prison.
+In 2021, Taub was convicted on all charges relating to the case and sentenced to four years in state prison.
+Taub was paroled in April 2023.

+In June 2024 during DePape's trial, Taub was barred from the court by the judge.
+Taub was accused of attempting to influence the jury by handing out fliers advertising a website.